wrex/rexs.tips/content/en/guitar/Fundamentals/notes/just-12-notes/index.md

 The goal is to "hear" any given sound in your head and intuitively know how to reproduce it on your instrument, without conscious effort.
 This takes years of practice, but it starts by learning where different notes are on the fretboard.

-This really should be one of the very first thing you learn on the guitar (along with some simple chord shapes and strumming patterns), but it is a surprisingly steep first step.
+This really should be one of the very first things you learn on the guitar (along with some simple chord shapes and strumming patterns), but it is a surprisingly steep first step.
 It's *harder* on stringed instruments like the guitar because *the same note can be found in multiple locations along the neck*.

-Before you can learn how to play the notes, though, you need to learn their names and how they work.
+Before you learn how to play the notes, though, you need to learn their names and how they work.

 The first thing to realize is that **there are only twelve unique notes in all of of western music**.
 Not just hillbilly, but classical music, rock, and jazz, too.